 With Nimble AMS, you can manage and reconcile your accounts receivable (AR) using AR aging categories.
 AR agings are first defined on each entity by an administrator.
 Then, on each order with a balance, the

 Invoice AR Aging is automatically populated and maintained by Nimble AMS.

-With Nimble AMS, you can set up one or more payment gateway to processes payments for your entity(s) from credit/debit cards and stored payment methods in Community Hub and in the Staff View order process.
+With Nimble AMS, you can set up one or more payment gateway to processes payments for your entity(s) from credit/debit cards and stored payment methods in Community Hub and Staff View.
 Each payment gateway record includes the information needed for Nimble AMS to communicate to a third-party payment gateway.

 Using bank accounts, you can track cash, checks, and other types of payments.
 When setting up bank accounts in Nimble AMS, at least one bank account should be created for each entity.
 The bank accounts you create are used to set up payment methods and credit card issuers for your entities.